alexandrepasc/cypress-e2e-starter/README.md

 <!-- /TOC -->

 ## Introduction
-Thhe objective of this project is to have a starter project that can be used when a new `Cypress` testing project needs to be created.
-This can be used completelly if the new test project is independent from the development one, in the other case this can also be used as a guide.
+The objective of this project is to have a starter project that can be used when a new `Cypress` testing project needs to be created.
+This can be used completely if the new test project is independent from the development one, in the other case this can also be used as a guide.

 ## Getting Started
 To be able to use this project [Node.js](https://nodejs.org/en) and [yarn](https://classic.yarnpkg.com/lang/en/) need to be installed.
 This project is done using `Typescript` so to be able to use it some knowledge of *javascript*, *typescript*, and how to use `Cypress`.
-All the information/intructions in this document will be using a `GNU/Linux` operating system.
+All the information/instructions in this document will be using a `GNU/Linux` operating system.

-This project, besides the main objective descibed in the [Introduction](#introduction), has the idea of setting some structure to organize the files, linting rules to have the code clean, and to imlpement the `Page Object Model (POM)`.
+This project, besides the main objective described in the [Introduction](#introduction), has the idea of setting some structure to organize the files, linting rules to have the code clean, and to implement the `Page Object Model (POM)`.

 To lint the project the *ESLint* is set in place with some rules configured in the file `.eslintrc.json` and the rules could be changed, removed or add more.
 If the *IDE* used is the *VS Code* the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension could be installed and configured to give feedback if some rule is broken.
-Some *VS Code* configurations are already commited in the project, as some configurations for the extension.
+Some *VS Code* configurations are already committed in the project, as some configurations for the extension.

-To be confortable using this we should have some knowledge on the OS that is using, and knowledge in the tools that are used.
+To be comfortable using this we should have some knowledge on the OS that is using, and knowledge in the tools that are used.

 ## Build and Test
 Install the project dependencies, they are all defined in the `package.json`, so just run in the project root path: